 Lumbar Disc Herniation

-Lumbar disc herniation occurs when a lumbar disc bulges out.
-Lumbar discs are spongy cushions between the vertebrae (bones) in your lower back.
+Lumbar disc herniation occurs when a disc in your lumbar spine (lower back) bulges out.
+Lumbar discs are spongy cushions between the vertebrae (bones) in your spine.
 The herniated disc may press on your nerves or spinal cord.
-A herniated lumbar disc may be painful and decrease your movement.

 - You have numbness in one or both of your legs.